-Humans like things such as consumer goods more or less depending on whether they fulfil their expectations.
-The same holds true for ants.
-This could have implications for how colonies exploit their environment
+Humans like things more or less depending on whether they fulfil their expectations, or how they are presented.
+The same holds true for insects.
+This has broad implications, from invasive species control to plant-pollinator interactions

 Once we have learned the rules individual ants follow, we want to know how this affects the colony as a whole.
 Using agent-based models, we explore how individual ant complexity results in adaptive colony-level behaviours.